MicrosoftDocs/azure-docs/articles/mobile-services-javascript-backend-ios-get-started-push.md

 ## <a id="test"></a>Test Push Notifications in App

-* Press **Run** in Xcode and start the app on an actual iOS device (not the simulator).
+* Press **Run** in Xcode and start the app on an actual iOS device (not the simulator.)
 Then click **OK** to accept push notifications.
-You must explicitly accept push notifications from your app.
-This request only occurs the first time that the app runs.
+You must explicitly accept push notifications from your app; this request occurs only the first time that the app runs.

 * In the app, type meaningful text, such as _A new Mobile Services task_ and then click the plus (**+**) icon.